javerinetan/la-timeless-tresor/README.md

 Once all our sketches was approved by each member, we started developing our website using HTML and CSS.
 Our leader Damian created a GitHub repository to help us intergrate our project together.
 I started by creating the about us page first as it was a lot of content .
 This was my first time using HTML and CSS to code a website.
 It was a learning experience as I watched and learned from online website how to code different parts of website.

+🧪 <i> Deployment and testing </i>

+We optimised it on mobile and different screen sizes for computer too.
+We individually tested a few screen sizes like iPhone,